How to define me? How to define The Silk Road Gourmet?

 Where the journey of a project will lead is difficult to say.
 Hopefully, 2013 will see the publication of the second volume of the Silk Road Gourmet series.
 Beyond that, I cannot predict.
 I get to travel for my work and hope that this year will bring me to some new places that I can experience and write about.
 Welcome to the site, I hope you enjoy my essays and observations, and I hope that you will participate in discussions and help shape the process as we move on.

-I am available to cook or consult for dinners, tastings or events where historical or modern Silk Road foods are showcased.
+I am available to cook and consult for dinners, tastings or events where historical or modern Silk Road foods are showcased.
+I am also available as a speaker or teacher for workshops on Silk Road topics.

-For more about me, check out laurakelley.net, read some of my other writings, or find me on Facebook or Pinterest.
+For more about me, check out some of my other writings, or find me on Facebook or Pinterest.

 Contact: laurakelley [at] silkroadgourmet [dot] com